younata/coz-e/src/build_log/chapter_4.md

 Chapter 4 starts off fairly simple - you're working entirely with flat shapes that are all internal to the aircraft.
 The only curves are the edges.

-Current status (Late March, 2022): Fiberglass work is blocked on temperature.
-My workspace does not yet have dedicated heating (or cooling), meaning I have to use space heaters to warm the place.
-Even with space heaters, I can not maintain a reasonable temperature in my workshop to allow for proper epoxy curing.
-I am on a waitlist to get a minisplit system installed in my workshop so that this won't be an issue going forward.
+Current status (Late May, 2022): In early May 2022, I had a minisplit installed in my workshop.
+Since then, I have done at least an hour of work a day in the workshop.
+Work is thus proceeding at a brisk pace, and I hope to complete chapter 4 by mid June.

 ## Front Seatback